-HYBRID RETI REMENT PLAN VRS PLAN 1 VRS PLAN 2 DEFINED BENEFIT DEFINED CONTRIBUTION ELIGIBILITY 1 Membership date is before July 1, 2010 and they were vested as of January 1, 2013 and have not taken a refund. and political subdivision employ VRS Plans 1 or 2 during the elec January 1, 2014 for school division ees, and any member opting in from tion window.
-Political subdivision hanced benefits for hazardous duty VESTING • Vesting is the minimum length of se bers become vested when they hav members are eligible to qualify for 1 Members are always 100% vested in Defined contribution vesting re- fers to the minimum length of ser- vice a member needs to be eligible to withdraw the employer contri- butions from the defined contri- bution component of the plan.
+HYBRID RETI REMENT PLAN VRS PLAN 1 VRS PLAN 2 DEFINED BENEFIT DEFINED CONTRIBUTION ELIGIBILITY Membership date is before July 1, 2010 and they were vested as of January 1, 2013 and have not taken a refund. and they were vested as of is before July 1, 2010, and they were not vested as of January 1, 2013 and have not taken VESTING Vesting is the minimum length of set bers become vested when they hav members are eligible to qualify for members are always 100% vested in Defined contribution vesting refers to the minimum length of service a member needs to be eligible to withdraw the employer contributions from the defined contribution component of the plan.
 Members are always 100% vested in the contributions that they make.
-CALCULATING THE BENEFI Г • multiplier.
+CALCULATING THE BENEFIT Γ The basic benefit is determined usi multiplier.
 An early retirement redu benefit.
-In cases where the member The basic benefit is determined using the member's average final compensation, service credit and plan multiplier.
-An early retirement reduction is applied to this amount if the member is retiring with a reduced benefit.
-In cases where the member has elected an optional form of retirement payment, an option factor specific to the option chosen is then applied.
-AVERAGE FINAL COMPENS.
-ATION A member's average final compen- sation is the average of the 36 con- secutive months of highest com- pensation as a covered employee.
-Not applicable for defined contri- bution plans.
-SERVICE RETIREMENT MUL TIPLIER The retirement multiplier is a fac- tor used in the formula to deter- mine a final retirement benefit.
-The multiplier for non-hazardous duty members is 1.70% and eligi- ble political subdivision hazard- ous duty employees is 1.85%.
-Same as Plan 1 for service earned, purchased or granted prior to Jan- uary 1, 2013.
-For non-hazardous duty members the retirement mul- tiplier is 1.65% for service credit earned, purchased or granted on or after January 1, 2013.
+In cases where the member specific to the option chosen is then The benefit is based on contribu- tions made by the member and any matching contributions made by the employer, plus net invest- ment earnings on those contribu- tions.
+AVERAGE FINAL COMPENSA AVERAGE FINAL COMPENSATION A member's average final compensation is the average of the 36 consecutive months of highest compensation as a covered employee.
+Not applicable for defined contribution plans.
+SERVICE RETIREMENT MULTIPLIER The retirement multiplier is a factor used in the formula to determine a final retirement benefit.
+The multiplier for non-hazardous duty members is 1.70% and eligible political subdivision hazardous duty employees is 1.85%.
+Same as Plan 1 for service earned, purchased or granted prior to January 1, 2013.
+For non-hazardous duty members the retirement multiplier is 1.65% for service credit earned, purchased or granted on or after January 1, 2013.
 The retirement multiplier is 1.0%.
-For members that opted into the Hybrid Retirement Plan from VRS Plan 1 or 2, the applicable multipliers for those plans will be used to calculate the retirement benefit for ser- vice credited.
-Not applicable for defined contri- bution plans.
+For members that opted into the Hybrid Retirement Plan from VRS Plan 1 or 2, the applicable multipliers for those plans will be used to calculate the retirement benefit for service credited.
+Not applicable for defined contribution plans.